gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-11

-If both margins are set explicitly, and width is set to auto, then width will be whatever value is needed to reach the required total (which is the content width of the parent element).
+If both margins are set explicitly, and `width` is set to `auto`, then `width` will be whatever value is needed to reach the required total (which is the content width of the parent element).
 The results of the following markup are shown in Figure 7-12:

 ```css
 p {